Talmage-Hilton/Stat-386-Blog/_posts/2024-02-09-Ethics-of-AI.md

 *Brigham Young University - ranked #115 out of 439 universities*

 Whether it is data scientists or not who create the algorithm in the first place, they almost certainly will be tasked with running analysis on data that, in one form or another, has been influenced by AI.
 AI is so ubiquitous today that it is rare to find data untouched by it.

+### Conclusion

+AI is a wonderful tool that allows for quicker and cheaper data collection, modeling, and analyzing.
+It does, however, present a great risk to the ethics of Data Science.

+As Data Scientists, we must be extremely aware of how AI can be used.
+When we are creating models and algorithms, we have to be sure we are using it correctly.
+When we are analyzing data that's used AI, we should find out how that data may have been tainted by it.